Senryoku/Deecy/Readme.md

 ## Things I know I have to do

+-   Debug, debug, debug.
--   Better low level emulation: Boot ROM currently hangs after the logo animation.
+-   Better low level emulation: Most games do not work as well when not using the HLE'd syscalls.
 -   ch0-DMA and ch1-DMA?
 -   What's "Maple V blank over interrupt"?
     "This interrupt is generated when a Maple interface transmission/reception operation spans V-Blank_In."